mads-hartmann/mads-hartmann.com/sites/blog.mads-hartmann.com/src/_posts/2023-12-19-gitpod-cli.md

 ![new](/images/gitpod-cli/gpo.png)

 Short for Gitpod Open.
-This lists all Gitpod workspaces and provides a quick way to open filter and open a specific one.
+This lists all Gitpod workspaces and provides a quick way to filter and open a specific one.
 I mostly use this if I stopped a workspace before heading out for launch and I want to start that same workspace rather than create a new one.

 ```zsh
 function gpo {